Daryii/visual-booker/README.md

 Set up a local WordPress install (LocalWP, XAMPP, or Docker all work fine).
 Activate the plugin, create a layout with a handful of spots, embed it on a page, and try booking from an incognito window.

 Turn on `WP_DEBUG` and `WP_DEBUG_LOG` in your `wp-config.php` so you can catch errors early.
 Use the browser's DevTools Network tab to watch REST API requests go back and forth.
-You can also hit the API directly in your browser — for example, `GET /wp-json/visual-booker/v1/spots/42` — to see what the data looks like.
+You can also hit the API directly in your browser (for example, `GET /wp-json/visual-booker/v1/spots/42`) to see what the data looks like.

 If something looks wrong with the data, check the `wp_vb_spots` and `wp_vb_bookings` tables in phpMyAdmin.